Oriya-Sigawy/cpp_assignment2/README.md

   `Comparison operators`:

 * `g1>g2`: checks if g1's adjacency_matrix contains g2's adjacency_matrix.
 If not, checks if g1 has more edges than g2.
 If g1 and g2 have the same number of edges, checks if g1 has more vertices than g2.
   If one of the conditions is true, returns true.
 Else, returns false.
+* `g1>=g2`: checks if g1 is bigger or equal to g2 (by calling to > and ==).
+If it is, returns true.
+Else, returns false.
+* `g1<g2`: checks if g2 is bigger than g1 (by calling to >).
+If it is, returns true.
+Else, returns false.
+* `g1<=g2`: checks if g1 is smaller or equal to g2 (by calling < and ==).
+If it is, returns true.
+Else, returns false.
+* `g1==g2`: checks if g1 is not bigger than g2 and g2 is not bigger than g1.
+In that case, returns true.
+Else, checks that g1's adjacency_matrix is equal to g2's adjacency_matrix.
+If the matrixes are equals, returns true.
+Else, returns false.
+* `g1!=g2`: returns the negation of g1==g2.
+*